The guidelines below serve as Michiana VegFest's agreement with exhibitors.

 According to the St. Joseph County Health Services, "an establishment serving potentially hazardous food must have a certified food handler.
 Certain pre-packaged/low risk foods may be exempt."
 Click here for the certification rule.

 Please note the importance of providing hand washing facilities for the public.
-The kitchen areas in the Downes Ballroom have hand washing stations and sinks for dishes.
-However, according to the Saint Joseph Health Services guidelines, each food vendor is expected to have handwashing capability at their own table, with an urn (flip top), a bucket and soap/paper towels.
+According to the Saint Joseph Health Services guidelines, each food vendor is expected to have handwashing capability at their own table, with an urn (flip top), a bucket and soap/paper towels.

 Food vendors are welcome to call the Health Services to talk with them directly about specific requirements: (574) 235-9721.